First cabinet of Donald Trump: Thomas Shannon (acting)

 Before Tillerson was sworn in, Tom Shannon served as the acting secretary from January 20 until February 1, 2017.

-Rex Tillerson
+Rex Tillerson (2017–2018)

-On December 12, 2016, Rex Tillerson, CEO of ExxonMobil, was officially selected to be the Secretary of State.
+President-elect Trump officially selected CEO of ExxonMobil Rex Tillerson as Secretary of State on December 12, 2016.
 Tillerson was first recommended to Trump for the secretary of state role by Condoleezza Rice, during her meeting with Trump in late November.
 Rice's recommendation of Tillerson to Trump was backed up by Robert Gates three days later.

 Tillerson's confirmation hearing with the Foreign Relations committee was held on January 11, 2017.
 During the hearing, Tillerson voiced support for the Trans-Pacific Partnership and opposed a Muslim immigration ban that has been proposed by Donald Trump in the past.
 Tillerson was approved by the Foreign Relations committee on January 23, 2017, by a vote of 11–10.
-On Wednesday, February 1, Tillerson was confirmed by the senate 56–43.
+On February 1, Tillerson was confirmed by the Senate in a vote of 56–43 and was sworn in later that day.